 “He was a wise man who invented beer.” — Plato

 The history of beer dates back to the world’s first civilization, Summer, in Mesopotamia (4000 BC).
 A 5,000 year old brewery was discovered in China, including a recipe of broomcorn millet, barley, Job’s tears, and tubers.
-Recently, a 6,000-year-old Italian wine was discovered in a Sicilian cave, tying Armenia for the earliest evidence of wine making.
+Recently, a 6,000-year-old Italian wine was discovered in a Sicilian cave, tying Armenia for the earliest evidence of winemaking.
 A 9,000-year-old tomb in China unearthed a recipe with hawthorn fruit, sake rice, barley, and honey, the oldest known fermented beverage in history.
 This makes beer older than wine!
-However, there is some debate among experts that wine making could have started 10,000 years ago in the beginning of the Neolithic age.
+However, there is some debate among experts that winemaking could have started 10,000 years ago in the beginning of the Neolithic age.
 Unlike today’s beer, beer in ancient times was not bitter, rather flat, and most likely a combination of sweet and sour.
+However, sour beers are now making a come back.

 The Neolithic era represents the agricultural age that started 10,000-12,000 years ago and came with many faults.
 But I think many of us can agree that the best invention that came out of the Neolithic era, was wine and beer.
 I’m not talking about the mainstream beer companies that have created an embarrassing imposter full of chemicals, additives and depleted vitamins and minerals.
 I’m talking about the real beers that served as a source of nutrition, rich in b-vitamins, minerals, probiotics and medicinal compounds from numerous herbs.
 Thankfully today, there is a craft beer scene that is as wild as the yeast in the air with creative brewers everywhere recreating what beer should be.